Resource Therapy was developed by Professor Gordon Emmerson combining his knowledge of psychology, advanced ego state therapy and his life work.

-Resource Therapy (Advanced Ego State Therapy) aligns with Gestalt therapy insomuch as it is based on the individual being made up of different parts.
-Resource Therapy is a brief psychodynamic therapy which focuses on tapping into your own internal resources.
-You may hear people say things like ‘there is a part of me that wants to do — — – and there is another part that does not want to do — — ‘.
-An example of this could be the part that wants to be motivated and exercise and the other part that wants to sleep in and watch TV.
+Often you will hear people say things like ‘there is a part of me that wants to do — and there is another part that does not want to —-.
+An example of this might be the part that wants to move forward and be motivated and there is another part that cannot be bothered.

 Some of the benefits you can gain from Resource Therapy are to: